austinmacmath/austinmacmath.github.io/README.md

 # Welcome to my website repo!
-This site is intended to showcase my projects and research for any potential employers.
+This site is intended to showcase my projects and research.
 Additionally you can find my runs on Strava and any other interesting information.